LucyHeath/Lay-by/README.md

 ![Registration form ](https://user-images.githubusercontent.com/114397080/211071508-51151993-ee43-41db-b2ec-f5fe13ba840b.png)

-Unfortunatley,the register and login forms lack error display to the user.
-Thsi is an unfortunate oversite.
-Users are also able to register accounts with very insecre passwords, which is not optimal.
+Unfortunately,the register and login forms lack error display to the user.
+This is an unfortunate oversight.
+Users are also able to register accounts with very insecure passwords, which is not optimal.

 ### Styling
 This was achieved with a combination of Bootstrap and Sass.
 I styled the forms and we worked collaboratively on the visual design through the rest of the pages and components.
 We standardised features like the colour palette, buttons etc.